opentap/opentap/doc/Developer Guide/What is OpenTAP/Readme.md

-What is TAP?
+What is OpenTAP?
 ============
-TAP is a software solution for fast and easy development and execution of automated test and/or calibration algorithms.
+OpenTAP is a software solution for fast and easy development and execution of automated test and/or calibration algorithms.
 These algorithms control Keysight and other vendors' instruments and possibly customer-specific *devices under test* (DUTs).
-By leveraging the features of C#/.NET and providing an extendable architecture, the TAP SDK minimizes the code needed to be written by the programmer.
+By leveraging the features of C#/.NET and providing an extendable architecture, the OpenTAP SDK minimizes the code needed to be written by the programmer.

-TAP offers a range of functionality and infrastructure for configuring, controlling and executing test algorithms.
-TAP provides an API for implementing plugins in the form of test steps, instruments, DUTs and more.
+OpenTAP offers a range of functionality and infrastructure for configuring, controlling and executing test algorithms.
+OpenTAP provides an API for implementing plugins in the form of test steps, instruments, DUTs and more.

-TAP consists of multiple executables, including:
+OpenTAP consists of multiple executables, including:

--	TAP Engine (as a dll)
+-	OpenTAP (as a dll)
--	TAP Graphical User Interface (GUI)
+-	OpenTAP Graphical User Interface (GUI)
--	TAP Command Line Interface (CLI)
+-	OpenTAP Command Line Interface (CLI)
 -   Package Manager
 -	Timing Analyzer
 -	Result Viewer